hanya/pyuno3ext/README.md

 Restrictions
 ---------
-* You need write permission to program/services.rdb to disable original Python.
+* You need write permission to program/unorc or uno.ini file to disable original Python.
 * This extension can not coexist with the default Python.

 How to Build
 --------
+Please read How to Use section before building the extension.
 To build extensions, Apache OpenOffice 4.X and its SDK.
 Setup the SDK before starting to build the extension, see sdk/index.html to begin.